 Personal services, for example, usually cannot be delegated.
 This is because these services are very specific.
 For instance, if you hired a musical act to play a party, the musician could not delegate their performance to another artist because they were hired with their specific style in mind.
 If one party wishes to eliminate the possibility of delegation, they should make sure the contract includes language restricting the practice.

 In regard to assignment, it's important to understand that only contractual benefits can be assigned.
 It is not possible to assign the burden of a contract.
 For example, if a contractor is hired for a construction project, they could assign their payment but not their obligation to complete the project.

 Once an assignment has taken place, the assignee will be able to receive the contract's benefits.
 The assignee also has the ability to file a lawsuit to enforce their new contractual rights.
 If there are parts of the contract that still need to be completed, the assignor would be responsible for making sure that this occurs.
 If the contract is not fulfilled, the assignor would be legally liable since they cannot assign the burden.

 Typically, when an assignment takes place, performance of the contract will be taken over from the assignee, and the assignor will request an indemnification for breach of contract.

 If you need help with the assignment legal definition, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.